SuperFishingMan/FiveThings-Cardboard-VR-App/README.md

 - [Blender](https://www.blender.org) for modeling the 3d building-- I found this program to have a very steep learning curve.
 - Quick note: If this doesn't work for you, please let me know.
 If you have not used Unity before, I encourage you to go through some of their tutorials to get used to the interface and structure.

-## Clone and run this on your mobile device
+## Clone, build, and run this on your mobile device

-- Clone this repo and open the Unity/Assets/\_FiveThingsScene in Unity 5. **Or** Download and run Android_Build.apk (requires API 23).  **Or** You can try using the XCode Project in the Unity/iOS_Build_10g folder.
+- Clone this repo, open in Unity and build the project for Android or iOS.
+For more info on how to do this if you are unfamiliar, check Unity's site or google.com for more information.
 - When testing in Unity, you can move using the left mouse button while holding down the alt key.
 Holding down alt will allow you to look around as well.
-- Build the project for Android or iOS.
-For more info on how to do this if you are unfamiliar, check Unity's site or google.com for more information.
+- You can also try running the apk build or the iOS build in this repo.
+Just Download and run Android_Build.apk (requires API 23).  **Or** You can try using the XCode Project in the Unity/iOS_Build_10g folder.  **YMMV, I have only tested on my own device**

 ### Putting the app together
 - When you load this project in Unity, the scripts may not be linked, so there may be a little bit of fiddling required before you can test/build the app.
 You may not have to do all of these steps, but I would take a moment and check each of these in your scene.